Frequently Asked Questions

 Anti-wrinkle creams ARE moisturizers.
 These products increase the water content of the skin, temporarily improving the appearance of very fine lines, especially around the eyes where skin is very thin.
 Imagine if water is pumped into a raisin, it becomes a grape!
 The grape may be firmer with fewer lines but the change is only temporary.
 Unfortunately, more pronounced facial wrinkles and skin folds have not been shown to be corrected by the application of moisturizers.
 Refer to Anti-Aging for more information.

-Parabens might be the most controversial ingredients in skin care products today, but also some of the most vigorously tested.
-In 1984, The Cosmetic Ingredient Review (CIR), an industry sponsored organization that reviews ingredient safety, reviewed the safety of methyparaben, propylparaben, and butylparaben, and concluded that they were safe for use in cosmetic products at levels up to 25%.
-Parabens are typically found in skin care products at levels ranging from 0.01% to 0.3%.
-The CIR has re-evaluated the safety of parabens since their initial studies and again concluded that there is no reason for consumers to be concerned about the use of skin care products containing parabens.
+Parabens might be the most controversial ingredients in skincare products today, but also some of the most vigorously tested.
+Parabens have been safely used as a preservative in the food, drug and skincare industry for almost 100 years.
+In 1984, the Cosmetic Ingredient Review (CIR), an industry sponsored organization that reviews ingredient safety, again reviewed the safety of methyparaben, propylparaben, and butylparaben.
+The CIR has re-evaluated the safety of parabens since their initial studies and FDA scientists continue to review published studies on the safety of parabens.
+To date, they conclude, there is no reason for consumers to be concerned about the use of skincare products containing parabens.

 Sun Protection Factor (SPF) is an indication of how much a product can protect the skin from sunburn (UVB rays.).
 When applied appropriately, SPF 15 sunscreens block 93% of the suns UVB rays, where SPF 30 sunscreens block 97% of the UVB rays.
 Beyond SPF 50, which provides about 98% protection from UVB rays, the increase in ultraviolet protection is negligible.
 Because there is insufficient data to show that products with SPF values higher than 50 provide greater protection for users, the FDA has proposed a cap of SPF 50.
 To date, the FDA is still reviewing this issue.